 |Family Resources||Victim Resources|

-The prospect of getting arrested and going to jail is a scary and stressfull idea, not only for the person who gets arrested, but also their friends and family.
-This guide is meant to give info that you need to make the process less stressfull.
+The prospect of getting arrested and going to jail is a scary and stressful idea, not only for the person who gets arrested, but also their friends and family.
+This guide is meant to give info that you need to make the process less stressful.
 If you have a specific question, please feel free to ask it, and also any tips or comments that could be beneficial to others will be welcome.

 Habersham County Detention Center